Wildlife of Israel: Amphibians

 Fire salamanders (Salamandra salamandra salamandra or S. s. infraimmacullata) reside near the Mediterranean shores and are the least widespread of the amphibians of Israel.
 The salamanders have three distinct populations (in Tel Dan, Mount Carmel and the Galilee).
 Compared to European populations, the adults have especially long legs and fingers and a more rounded head.
 The local populations differ in size (Tel Dan salamanders are much smaller), arrangement of spots on the skin and colour (ranging from orange to yellow), in mating habits and times, as well as activity times (Tel Dan salamanders are active throughout most of the year because of their proximity to water).
 The populations are relatively stable.
 Nevertheless, they are an endangered species in Israel and one of the three amphibians to be a protected species.

-Marsh frogs (Rana ridibunda or Pelophylax ridibundus) live almost exclusively near stable water pools or winter pools, mainly in north and central Israel.
+Marsh frogs (Pelophylax ridibundus) live almost exclusively near stable water pools or winter pools, mainly in north and central Israel.
 The frogs are active even during the summer and sometimes during the day.
 The frogs are lighter and slightly smaller than in other countries.

 The critically endangered Hula painted frog (Latonia nigriventer) is found in the Hula Valley and was endemic to the lake that used to fill the valley.
 The lake was drained in the 1950s to combat malaria and create more farmland, but the draining of the lake led to the destruction of its unique ecosystem.
 The frog was declared extinct by the IUCN in 1996.
 In the 1990s, the southern part of the valley was flooded again, and in 2011 the Hula painted frog was rediscovered.
 The frog has since been reclassified as critically endangered.

-Hyla savignyi (also Hyla arborea or "tree frog") is the most abundant amphibian in Israel, though its available breeding sites have decreased and it is considered "vulnerable."
-Populations reside in the Northern Negev and north of it, though they once reached as far as the Dead sea.
+Hyla savignyi, also known as Savigny's treefrog, is the most abundant amphibian in Israel, though its available breeding sites have decreased and it is considered "vulnerable".
+Populations reside in the Northern Negev and north of it, though they once reached as far as the Dead Sea.
 The population is estimated at a few thousands.

 Fish

 Israel is currently home to about 1,728 species of fish, 410 of which in the Mediterranean and 1,270 in the Red Sea.
 The rest, 48 species, are cultivated or wild freshwater fish.
 The fish population has declined and endemic species such as Nemacheilus dori have become endangered.
 Acanthobrama hulensis became extinct in the 1970s following a decline in population after the drying of the Hula lake.
 In 2012, the Acanthobrama telavivensis, was which was nearly extinct, reappeared in the Yarkon River after a decade of rehabilitation and preservation efforts.
 Einot Zukim, saline wetlands in the north of the Dead Sea, is the only known place in the world where populations of blue and Dead Sea killifish (Nevit Hula and Nevit Yam Hamelakh) live side by side.

+The long jaw tristramella became extinct in 1990.